ERAU—Daytona Beach

 Career focus

-As technology ushers in new and exciting breakthroughs in how humans explore space, the industry requires experts in every facet of transportation.
-Leading companies including Boeing, SpaceX, Honeywell, the airlines, and governmental organizations actively recruit ERAU students.
-Employers flock to Embry-Riddle because of the specialized knowledge they find in our students and graduates.
-Hands-on projects outside the classroom apply technical skills in a team environment that set our grads apart from others; projects that include international contests like AUVSI, EcoCAR, and Formula SAE.
+Leading companies including Boeing, SpaceX, Honeywell, the airlines, and governmental organizations actively recruit ERAU students because they know they’ll find the specialized knowledge and passion they seek in our students and graduates.
+Hands-on studies allow students to apply technical skills in a team environment, experience that sets them apart from others.

 Campus life